Choosing the right domain name may be difficult. Check out some of our tips to help you make your decision easier.

 Consider Safety and Security

 It’s essential to take care of your data and secure your website.
 One way to strengthen your internet security is by implementing an SSL certificate on your website.
-By having an SSL certificate, you’ll protect yours and your customers’ data from theft via encryption.
+By having an SSL certificate, you’ll protect your and your customers’ data from theft via encryption.
 This way, they can safely make payments on your website.

 BlackHOST provides a free SSL certificate with all of the domains and hosting plans.